 Major gift officers should maintain a number of prospects in perpetual stewardship – they have done all they plan on doing for the organization, but still want to hear from you once in a while.

-Strategies for Major Gifts Officers
+Top Strategies for Major Gift Fundraising

 Critical to effective performance measure requires consistent application of “terms of engagement”.
 Seeing a prospect at a cocktail party is not the same as an intentional visit.
 The above mentioned “move” must be defined and understood by manager and administration officials.
 Generally, this is done as an actual substantive face-to-face visit.